rianoc/rianoc.github.io/_posts/2022-05-19-Smart-Washing-Machine.md

 ---
 layout: post
 title:  "Making a washing machine smart"
-excerpt: "Making a washing machine smart"
+excerpt: "Making a washing machine smart with Home Assistant and Switchbot"
 date:   2022-05-19 13:20:00
 ---